everydaycookingtips.com

 Preparation Steps

-• Bring the soup to a boil, then reduce the heat to low, cover, and simmer for 30-40 minutes, or until the lentils are tender.
+• Bring the soup to a boil, then reduce heat to low.
+Cover and simmer for 20–25 minutes, stirring occasionally, until lentils are tender.

 Notes